KTH/devops-course/contributions/tutorial/dingli-akshay-rezaul/README.md

  - Akshay Sinha akshays@kth.se
  - Rezaul Hasan mrhasa@kth.se
 ## Decsription
-Gocd is a free open-source Continuous Integration and Continuous Delivery system.
+Gocd is a free and open-source Continuous Integration and Continuous Delivery system.
 We will provide all essential steps regarding install and set up Gocd server.
 In addition, we will examine and explain most functions of Gocd.